 The company gives its customers an incentive to write a review.

-I know some of you are thinking this might be unethical, but that’s not so.
+We know some of you are thinking this might be unethical, but that’s not so.

 Look at this message a bit closer.
 It doesn’t say anywhere you need to write a positive review.
 It just invites you to write a review.